Skip to main content

 GET /api/v1/appointments/{id}/results

 The response includes planned tests (status planned) alongside received results, so you can track what is still pending.
+The top-level status field is in_progress until every submission arrives, then completed — use this to derive whether the appointment’s lab work is done.
 Lab report PDFs are referenced in the documents array — use GET /api/v1/documents/{id} to download them.

 Example appointment